MRXTOOR/MRXTOOR/README.md

 -  👀  I learned python, ruby, and a bit of web
 - 👉👈 I am currently learning how protocols work
--  🌚 ...and a little more information security studying (I have not visited the guide hub for a million years)
+-  🌚 ...and a little more information security studying (I have not visited the github for a million years)